aegjoyce/ha-addons/scrypted/README.md

 Once installed, make sure you enable Watchdog so that the Scrypted add-on will restart automatically if you need to restart Scrypted from within its UI.

+Scrypted will then be accessible via **[YOUR_HOME_ASSISTANT_ADDRESS]:10443** - check the add-on logs after clicking 'Start' to confirm the server address.

+You will likely need to approve a security/certificate message the first time you access Scrypted.

+For external access, make sure you forward port 10443 to your Home Assistant instance on your router.

 ## To-do

-- Testing on different architectures to ensure compatibility (armv7 and amd64 are untested, and
+- Testing on different architectures to ensure compatibility (armv7 and amd64 are untested, and I have listed armhf and i386 as incompatible for now as the docker multi-arch image does not include these architectures
+- Better integration within Home Assistant - Ingress or WebUI support